Tarushika/Data_Visualization/README.md

 📊 Data Visualization Using Python

-🔹 Project Overview
+🔹 Project Overview:-

-• This project demonstrates various data visualization techniques using Python.
-• It helps in analyzing numeric data and understanding patterns, trends, and relationships.
-• The project is designed to be simple and beginner-friendly.
+This project demonstrates various data visualization techniques using Python.
+It helps in analyzing numeric data and understanding patterns, trends, and relationships.
+The project is designed to be simple and beginner-friendly.

-🎯 Objectives
+🎯 Objectives:-

-Explore different visualization methods
+Explore different visualization methods.
-Understand data distribution and correlation
+Understand data distribution and correlation.
-Improve data analysis skills
+Improve data analysis skills.
-Learn practical use of visualization libraries
+Learn practical use of visualization libraries.

 🛠️ Tools & Technologies